TNA Impact live results: The Hardys vs. The Righteous Tables match

 Gia Miller Interviewed Ricky Sosa

 Miller brought out Ricky Sosa, and officially welcomed him to TNA Wrestling.
-Miller asked Sosa what he’s sights are set on, but before he could really answer Eric Young came out and took the mic.
+Miller asked Sosa what he’s set his sights on, but before he could really answer Eric Young came out and took the mic.
 He called Sosa a “pretender” and a “wannabe,” while Young is forever, and everything flows through him.
 Young chastised the crowd for doing Sosa’s “Bang!
 Bang!
 Sosa!
 Sosa!” chant.
 Young caught Sosa with a sucker punch, and they fought into the ring.

 In the ring, Sosa backdropped his way out of a piledriver attempt, then caught Young with a pair of running forearms in the corner.
 But Young caught Sosa with a forearm while he celebrated, then dropped him with a piledriver.
 The kid sold the piledriver like a million bucks, bouncing a good three feet off the mat.